cssobj/cssobj/docs/working-with-popular-js-lib.md

 ## Mithril

-For mithril, please check this repo: [cssobj-mithril](https://github.com/cssobj/cssobj-mithril)
+For mithril, please check out [cssobj-mithril](https://github.com/cssobj/cssobj-mithril), for zero effect to `mapClass`

 Without above repo, you can just use mithril natively as below: